ninabarzh/ipa/content/en/docs/workshops/tech-safety/_index.md

 * “Nice guy who just needs your GPS password”
 * “That email isn’t from Apple, is it?”
-* “Oops—someone added a device to your account”
+* “Oops, someone added a device to your account”

 Activity: Spot the trap, rewrite the ending